 I have spent the years since adopting Hank (and later Dixie) working with dogs to help them develop the basic skills they need to be successful and to address a variety of common behavioral issues such as fearfulness, reactivity, and separation anxiety.
 I discovered I have a passion for this work and these dogs and am grateful for the opportunity to make a difference in their lives.

 In addition to my work as a trainer, I am an active volunteer with the organization that rescued Hank and Dixie.
 I have visited shelters in the South to meet, test and identify dogs who may be candidates for adoption.
 I have been able to help find great homes for countless deserving animals.
-For me, there are few things better than witnessing the joy that comes someone meets their new furry family member and knowing you helped make it happen!
+For me, there are few things better than witnessing the joy that comes when someone meets their new furry family member and knowing you helped make it happen!